maxvitek/listenlongtime/README.rst

 for long periods of time.
 When it hears a sound (hopefully speech) above its configurable silence threshold, it captures the audio until it hears some period of silence.
-At this point, it will transform the snippet into a flac format and sends it to Google's undocumented web-to-speech api, and finally it returns a dictionary containing Google's transcription.
+At this point, it transforms the snippet into a flac format and sends it to Google's undocumented web-to-speech api, and finally it returns a dictionary containing Google's transcription.